Crall-Lab/Autopolls/README.md

 # Setup storage location

+Before running these lines, make sure to have your external USB device (e.g., thumb drive) connected to te pi

 This assumes you're using an external storage drive that shows up as /dev/sda1.
 One option is to setup the drive as ntfs.
 To format the drive as ntfs (to allow for >2TB volumes) in fdisk you will need to:
 ```bash